iyanu27/store-webapp-sample/README.md

 ## On Heroku

-Or you can just deploy it on your own Heroku account by clicking this button:
+ You can just deploy it on your own Heroku account by clicking this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)